 While there are many great reasons to enjoy a massage once in a while, our Healthy Matters team has compiled 7 top health benefits of massage for you!

-There have been numerous research proving that massage helps improve anxiety and depression.
+There has been numerous research proving that massage helps improve anxiety and depression.
 According to a study in 2005 by the International Journal of Neuroscience, women with breast cancer were proven to get less emotional and subject to depression after receiving a massage therapy routine of 3 times a week.
-Another review by the Touch Research Institute at the University of Miami School of Medicine also stated that massage can reduce the level of cortisol (stress hormones) in our body by 53% through increasing heart rate, breathing and sweating.
+Another review by the Touch Research Institute at the University of Miami School of Medicine also stated that massage can reduce the level of cortisol (stress hormones) in our body by 53% through increased heart rate, breathing and sweating.
 Massage also increases the feel-good hormones serotonin and dopamine.
 You know what you need to book now.

 In a study published by the National Institute of Health, Chinese therapeutic massage is proved to help treat insomnia in 44 postmenopausal women.
 In this study, massage increased the duration of stage 3 and 4 sleep, which are the 2 most necessary sleep phases for repairing the body and stimulating the immune system.
 With lower stress levels, massage can bring better sleep quality and make you feel calmer.

 To know: not only does massage assist in restful sleep, but it also encourages a comfortable sleep for those who can’t, such as patients undergoing chemotherapy or radiation therapy.